 You are in luck, too, because I put most of these into one simple to prep printable pack.
 You can get that here.

 I always ask for grown-up volunteers to help with our 100th stations.
 I send a letter/request for help.
 I have 5 stations and need 1 adult per station.
 I’ve even had older teenage siblings volunteer.

 How the stations work:

-After the last round of stations, we go back to our seats and enjoy our 100 day trail mix and any other treats we may have for our celebration!
+- After each group has been to each station, we go back to our seats count to 100 and then eat our 100th Day trail mix and other treats we may have.

-Want to give this freebie to your students this year for growing their brains for 100 days?
-Click HERE for your freebie!
+Give this freebie to your students this year for growing their brains for 100 days?

 If you are still looking for more ideas, check out this Ultimate List: 100 Ideas for the 100th Day of School blog post!